AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 In the [Configure Permissions](configure-permissions.md) lesson, you setup all the access controls you need to complete this lesson, specifically:

-* Permission Item Datasets > View Datasets
+* Permission Item Data Management > View Datasets
-* Permission Item Datasets > Manage Datasets
+* Permission Item Data Management > Manage Datasets
-* Permission item Sources > View Sources
-* Permission item Sources > Manage Sources
 * Permission item Sandboxes > `Luma Tutorial`
 * User-role access to the `Luma Tutorial` product profile
 * Developer-role access to the `Luma Tutorial` product profile (for API)